Parent-Child Interaction Therapy (PCIT)

 • PCIT has been found effective with physically abusive parents.

-NRPVYC supports two models of Parent-Child Interaction Therapy.
+NRPVYC supports two modalities of Parent-Child Interaction Therapy.

 PCIT Resources